microsoft/copilot-camp/docs/pages/extend-m365-copilot/02-build-the-api.md

 ## CONGRATULATIONS

-You've successfully built your first API Plugin!
-You are now ready to proceed to enhance this API Plugin with more API calls.
+You've successfully built the lab sample API!
+You can now proceed to make it into a Copilot plugin, and expose it via a Declarateive Copilot.

 <img src="https://pnptelemetry.azurewebsites.net/copilot-camp/extend-m365-copilot/02-build-the-api" />